shimaken-git/Lambda_zmp_walk-STM32F4/README.md

 The actuator uses a servomotor for hobby robots.
 The foot joint structure of the lambda does special structure.
 I introduce joint structure of the lambda by the maintenance of the future document.

+# Usage
+You perform the operation of the robot from a console connected to UART.

+At first you switch of the lower body of the robot.

+\> lbp default 1 20 : robot power on lower body at default parameters.

+ or

+\> lbp 106.8 0 320 0 1 20 : robot power on lower body at setting paremeters. width=106.8mm depth=0mm height=320mm hung_at_freeleg=0mm center of mass adjustment=ON servo moving speed=20cycles(0.02sec/cycle)

+Next, you switch of the upper body of the robot.

+\> ubp default 20

+Next, you let you walk the robot.

+\> zmp 0  : robot walk at default parameters.

+ or

+\> zmp 0 70 0.5 10  : robot walk at setting parameters mode=0(strate) stride=70mm pace=0.5sec steps=10steps